furter/hybrid-catalogues-samples/transpect_users_manual.md

 [IMAGE DIAGRAM]

 The proprietary software InDesign holds a problematic monopoly on paper books production and is hardly escapable when wanting to create tools that address publishing as a whole.
 But since its converting tool isn’t very performing we thought creating this IDML to EPUB option would be an inviting gesture and a first step towards open source design solutions for graphic designers who use it.

+###Some of the components of the hybrid publishing converter:

+* an IDML file with linked assets, images, fonts

+* a mapping file

+* an overriding css stylesheet

+* some configuration files

 ###Preparation of the input file